Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Loom Weaknesses

-OBS uses a scene-and-source architecture: you compose “scenes” from multiple “sources” (display capture, window capture, webcam, images, text overlays) and switch between them during recording or streaming.
-This makes it extraordinarily flexible—you can set up picture-in-picture webcam overlays, multi-monitor capture, or complex broadcast layouts.
+How does it work?
+OBS uses a scene-and-source architecture.
+You compose "scenes" from multiple "sources" (display capture, window capture, webcam, images, text overlays) and switch between them during recording or streaming.
+This makes it extraordinarily flexible.
+Picture-in-picture webcam overlays, multi-monitor capture, complex broadcast layouts: OBS handles all of it.
+A huge plugin ecosystem extends it even further.

-Where OBS falls short: That flexibility comes at the cost of complexity.
+But that flexibility comes at a cost.
 New users face a steep learning curve with codecs, bitrate settings, scene configuration, and audio routing.
-Most importantly, OBS has zero built-in video editing.
-Once you hit stop, you have a raw video file.
-To trim, crop, add zoom effects, or polish the recording, you need a completely separate editing application.
+Got five minutes to record a quick update for your team?
+You'll spend most of those five minutes just setting up your first scene.
+And the biggest gap is that OBS has zero built-in video editing.
+When you hit stop, you get a raw video file.
+Want to trim out mistakes, add zoom effects, or annotate a section?
+You'll need a completely separate editing application.

 OBS Strengths